 Advocating increased Awareness and Support for persons affected by Relapsing Polychondritis.

-The Relapsing Polychondritis Awareness and Support Foundation, Inc. is a non-profit organization dedicated to supporting and advocating research, providing patient and family assistance, educating the general public and medical communities, and increasing awareness and support of Relapsing Polychondritis.
+The Relapsing Polychondritis Awareness and Support Foundation, Inc. is a non-profit organization dedicated to supporting and advocating research, providing emotional support for patients and their families, educating the general public and medical communities, and increasing awareness and support of Relapsing Polychondritis.

 Relapsing Polychondritis Awareness and Support Foundation’s vision and guiding principles on which our advocacy initiatives are based: